JesseBuesking/omnomnum/TASKS.md

 ## 11) Minus (Word) Sign Support
-- Status: Completed (Needs Regeneration)
+- Status: Deferred (Requires lemon/re2c for implementation)
 - Problem: The word "minus" is currently treated as plain text; only the word "negative" or a leading '-' acts as a sign.
 This creates inconsistent behavior across inputs like "minus five" (unchanged) vs "negative five" (→ -5).
 - Proposal: Treat the word "minus" as a sign (same as `NEGATIVE`) when it precedes a `final_number` without intervening non-separator characters.
 - Scope: